nelab-utokyo/beatsync/behavior/analysis/README.md

 # acc_beat_contrast3.m
 checking the beat triggered behavior of rats.
-The jerk value around on beat timing and off beat timing is calcurated, and contrast between them is calcurated.
+The jerk value around on beat timing and off beat timing is calculated, and contrast between them is calculated.
 (Fig.1d-f)

 # acc_beat_contrast3_human.m
 checking the beat triggered behavior of humans.
 The code structure is basically the same as acc_beat_contrast3.m.
 (Extended Data Fig. 1)